bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 ###### Fruits as Treats:

-Fruits should be offered as treats only.
+There is not much to say about fruits, besides the fact that they should be offered as treats only.
+Below, is a small list of fruits.
+Again, as treats only.

 - Apples
 - Bananas